nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 ```
 ~~~

-In case there are any problems, you can also change it manually by editing the gateway config stored in `/home/user/.nym/gateways/<ID>/config/config.toml` where the line under `[network_requester]` needs to be edited from `false` to `true`, it shall look like this:
+In case there are any problems, you can also change it manually by editing the gateway config stored in `/home/user/.nym/gateways/<ID>/config/config.toml` where the line under `[network_requester]` needs to be edited from `false` to `true`.

 ```
 [network_requester]